Hemp Products (e.g. CBD) in Food and Supplements

 The novel food catalogue is an informal, non-legally binding record of discussions at EU level about the novel food status of various foods or ingredients.

 Why do I see CBD oil extracts regularly on sale?

 The FSAI is working with our inspectors to identify unauthorised novel foods on the Irish market.
 As we become aware of such products on the market we contact the relevant food business operators.

-How do I apply for authorisation?
+How do I apply for a novel food authorisation?

 Information on novel foods and how to submit an application for authorisation is available on the Novel Food Section of the European Commission website.